 You now have a graceful, softly rounded hand tied bouquet.

-I generally follow up with a few wraps of stretchy florist tape to smooth out the place where the string is knotted.
+I generally follow up with a few wraps of stretchy green stem wrap to smooth out the place where the string is knotted.
 If you use Bind It, you will already have a smooth handle with no need of florist tape.

 Wind it around and over the string, pulling gently so that the tape adheres to itself and stays fastened tightly on the bouquet handle.